cpske/ISP/assignment/ku-polls/iteration1.md

 ## What To Submit

-When you are done, your Github repository should look like this:
+Your Github repository should look like this:
 ```
 .gitignore
 db.squlite3          <-- Please include this so we can run your code
 manage.py
 README.md
 requirements.txt     <-- List of required Python packages
 mysite/              <-- where application settings.py and urls.py are
     settting.py
     urls.py
     etc.
-    polls/               <-- the polls "app" code and templates
+polls/               <-- the polls "app" code and app templates
-    templates/           <-- global templates and admin app custom templates
+templates/           <-- global templates
 ```

-Wrong: your Github repo should not contain an extra level of directories.
+*Wrong*: the Django project should not be in a subdirectory of your Github repo.
 This is incorrect:
 ```
 .gitignore
 README.md
+requirements.txt
 ku-polls/         <-- Wrong: django project in a subdir of your repo
    manage.py
    mysite/
        settting.py
        urls.py
        etc.
    polls/
 ```

-More complex projects *do use subdirs* as shown above, but not for this assignment.
+More complex projects *do use subdirs* as shown above, but please don't do that in this assignment.

-**db.sqlite3** - normally you should *not* commit a database to Git.
-But for Iteration 1 we need it in order to run your code.
-You will delete this later after creating a *data fixture*.
+**db.sqlite3** - Please include this for Iteration 1.
+Normally you should *not* commit a database to Git, and you will delete this later after creating a *data fixture* for polls data.

 Your Github repository should also contain: